+This course focuses on advanced IP addressing techniques (Variable Length Subnet Masking), Intermediate routing protocols (RIP v2, single-area OSPF, EIGRP), command-line interface configuration of switches, Ethernet switching, Virtual LANs (VLANs), Spanning Tree Protocol (STP), and VLAN Trunking Protocol (VTP).
+In accordance with the Cisco Quality Assurance Plan, to advance to the next course, the student must pass the final exam with a score of 70% or greater and demonstrate proficiency in the skills-based assessment (graded as Pass or Fail).
 This is the third of four courses to prepare students for the Cisco Certified Network Associate (CCNA) exam.
-The focus of this course is on advanced IP addressing techniques (Variable Length Subnet Masking), Intermediate routing protocols (RIP v2, single-area OSPF, EIGRP), command-line interface configuration of switches, Ethernet switching, Virtual LANs (VLANs), Spanning Tree Protocol (STP), and VLAN Trunking Protocol (VTP).
-In accordance with the Cisco Quality Assurance Plan, in order to advance to the next course, student must pass the final exam with a score of 70% or greater and demonstrate proficiency in the skills-based assessment (graded as Pass or Fail).
 (4 contact hrs)